Ending Global Sprawl: Create Human-Scale Streets and Small Blocks

 Rationale and Challenges

-Human-scale streets and small blocks are the essential elements of an effective urban transportation network and human-scaled neighborhoods.
+Human-scale streets and small blocks are the essential elements of an effective urban transportation network and human-scaled neighbourhoods.
 They create a dense mesh of narrower streets and paths that are more intrinsically pedestrian-friendly, helping shift people away from automobile use and thus improving air quality.
-At the same time, they can help optimize the flow of traffic for remaining cars by creating dispersed, parallel routes.
-Small blocks also allow a greater variety of public spaces, architecture, and activities, thus increasing the vibrancy of the neighborhood.
+At the same time, they can help optimise the flow of traffic for remaining cars by creating dispersed, parallel routes.
+Small blocks also allow a greater variety of public spaces, architecture, and activities, thus increasing the neighbourhood's vibrancy.

 In new high-rise areas, superblocks have been a dominant planning paradigm due to the convenience it affords construction, parking, and infrastructure.
 Ironically, the large arterial streets that result from superblock development constrict auto flow compared to a denser network of smaller streets.
 With superblocks, all traffic is concentrated on a few main avenues with large and slow intersections.
 The net result is traffic congestion and barriers to pedestrian and bike movement, thus encouraging more people to drive.